diuguide/portfolio_react/README.md

 ## Usage

-- User will navigate to the website.
-They can click preferred links embedded in the page or use the navigation bar at top of page.
+- User will navigate to the website and click preferred links embedded in the page or use the navigation bar at top of page.
 The landing page displays a short introduction in addition to my current technical skills.
 The Projects page includes a brief description of my latest projects, technology used, and a deployment link as well as a repository link.
 In the Contact section there is a resume attached along with links to my repository and my LinkedIn account.

 [back to Table of Contents](#table-of-contents)